SPHERE: Unveiling Spatial Blind Spots in Vision-Language Models Through Hierarchical Evaluation: The SPHERE Benchmark

 The SPHERE evaluation framework is designed to systematically disentangle essential spatial and visual capabilities and to assess VLM performance in tasks that can guide physical world actions.
 The hierarchy of tasks is illustrated in Figure~\ref{fig:overview_hierarchy}.
 The first two levels emphasize image understanding, while the final level builds upon image understanding and focuses on analysis and reasoning.

 SPHERE begins at the first level with 4 single-skill tasks: Position, Counting, Distance and Size.
-We choose these skills because they are foundational for understanding and interacting with physical entities.
+We choose these skills because they are foundational building blocks for higher-order tasks, and are of interest to the research community as demonstrated through existing efforts to endow VLMs with these skills \cite{cai2024spatialbot, chen2024spatialvlm, du2024embspatialbench}.
 At the second level, the first level skills are integrated into 3 multi-skill tasks: Position + Counting, Distance + Counting, and Distance + Size.
+We choose to combine 2 skills at a time to minimize confounding factors.
 Tasks in this category are more challenging.
 Specifically, Distance + Size require models to understand the concept of size constancy, instead of simply measuring size by the number of pixels occupied in an image.
 At the third level, 2 reasoning tasks assess models on their ability to reason about object occlusion and object manipulation.
 These tasks reflect scenarios commonly encountered in the physical world, such as inferring the presence or position of hidden objects or determining how objects can be moved or rearranged.
 Logical reasoning together with multiple spatial and visual understanding abilities may be required to successfully answer the questions in this category.